getwristpain/internship-system/README.md

 - Access the application at `http://localhost:8000`.
 - Admin can manage users, roles, and permissions.
 - Students can submit and manage their internship reports.
+- Teachers can manage their student interships and give the feedbacks.
 - Supervisors can evaluate students based on predefined aspects and indicators.

 ## Contributing